abhijitnandy2011/BindingGenerator/README.md

 # BindingGenerator
 Generate Python or Lua bindings.

 Currently the generator produces Boost Python bindings.
+It will soon by able to produce pybind bindings as well.
 To run the generator:

 1. Install CLANG 32 bit.
 2. Create an environment variable called CLANG_PATH and set it to the LLVM/bin folder in which the libclang.dll file is present.